ufodone/pyenvisalink/README.md

+This project is an attempt at creating a pure, raw python library for interfacing with the envisalink line of alarm products.
+In particular the envisalink EVL3 and EVL4.
+This project leverages the asyncio library, providing full asynchronous communication with the envisalink board.
+All that must be done is call the proper constructor with connectivity/credentials, and provide callbacks for any events you wish to be notified of.

+Also, an attempt has been made at merging the two APIs that are available for the Envisalink alarm interfaces (DSC and Honeywell).
+While the APIs are quite a bit different, a base functionality is common between them, and thus an abstraction can be made.

 This project uses the [Ademco TPI provided by Eyez-On](http://forum.eyez-on.com/FORUM/viewtopic.php?f=6&t=301).
 It processes events and passes commands to the Envisalink server and provides an easy to use HTTP interface for clients.

 This project was originally a fork of the [AlarmServer project for DSC panels](https://github.com/juggie/AlarmServer) - credit to them for the base code.
 However, the API's between DSC and Honeywell are so different that it didn't make sense to try to maintain a single codebase.

 This is still beta software.
-So far it has only been tested with an Envisalink 3 and Honeywell Vista 15p panel.
+So far it has only been tested with an Envisalink 3 and Honeywell Vista 20p panel.

 #### What Works ####